-3. Yoshihara, Toshi, and James R. Holmes.
-Red Star Over the Pacific. second edition.
-Annapolis: Naval Institute Press, 2018.
-Pages 1-179, 248-291.
+6. Yoshihara, Toshi, and James R. Holmes.
+Red Star Over the Pacific.
+Annapolis: Naval Institute Press, second edition, 2018.
+Pages 1-179.
+BOOK

-[Two leading scholars of sea power and maritime strategy-current and former professors of the Strategy and Policy Department-provide a comprehensive analysis of the competition between China and the United States, examining the strategic contours and capabilities of the American and Chinese armed forces.]
+[Two leading scholars of sea power and maritime strategy-a former and a current professor in the Strategy and Policy Department-provide a comprehensive analysis of the competition between China and the United States, examining the strategic contours as well as the capabilities of the American and Chinese armed forces.]